-The determination of indicators is helpful from description to comparison, because the green area of one delegation corresponds to that of another delegation.
-Including indicators in discourse has different meanings from typology, because the former gives people a sense of objectivity, while the latter has class division, but has no quantitative parameters.
+The determination of indicators is helpful from description to comparison because the green area of one delegation corresponds to that of another delegation.
+Including indicators in discourse has different meanings from typology because the former gives people a sense of objectivity, while the latter has class division but no quantitative parameters.

 The above comments show that the discussion on urban green space in the analyzed white paper does not clearly distinguish between ground and roof green space, nor does it mention the difference between urban and rural experience and the verticality of urban vegetation.
-However, another white paper, the sustainable building certification scheme^[14], drafted in the same period, clearly points out some differences.
-The scheme distinguishes the social actors related to each type of green space (ground and roof), thus formulating the policy strategy for implementing these schemes.
+However, another white paper, the Sustainable Building Certification scheme[14], drafted in the same period, clearly points out some differences.
+The scheme distinguishes the social actors related to each type of green space typology is the main way to design urban green space and has an impact on the practice of urban policy.